 Break Free from the Mold

-Most of us spend the first half of life chasing mastery through linear career pathing, building a recognizable brand, and aiming for peak market value (I’m raising my hand here!).
-Surgeons in private practice would thrive here, for example, and plenty of others.
-But for the rest of us—changemakers, creators, seekers I’m talking to you—this path can turn into a cage.
+Most of us spend the first half of life chasing mastery through linear career pathing, building a recognizable brand, and aiming for peak market value.
+This works well for lots of folks, such as private practice surgeons.
+But for the rest of us—changemakers, creators and entrepreneurs, I’m especially talking to you—this path can turn into a cage.

 Once we’re known for one thing, we might start to worry: